Altinn/altinn-studio-docs/content/app/guides/design/guidelines/components/picture-component/_index.en.md

 ---
 title: Image
-description: Use images and illustrations to emphazise points or illustrate concepts which are difficult to explain using text
+description: Use images and illustrations to emphasize points or illustrate concepts which are difficult to explain using text
 weight: 110
 ---